What Number Is Missing From The Table

 6. Pattern Recognition and Extrapolation: Once you identify a potential pattern, test it against the entire table to ensure consistency.
 If the pattern holds true for all known numbers, extrapolate it to determine the missing number.

-7. Verification: After finding a potential solution, double-check your work and ensure that the missing number logically fits within the established pattern.
+7. Verification: After finding a potential solution, double-check your work and make sure the missing number logically fits within the established pattern.
 If possible, try to derive the same result using a different approach or formula to confirm your answer.

 Common Numerical Patterns and Relationships